PEXANE2/azure-docs.tr-tr/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     The following code generates a plot: green dots are training data, red dots are test data, blue dots are predictions.
 Gray line is the regression itself.
 You see that all the blue dots are exactly on the line, as they should be, because the predictions exactly fit the model (the line).
     ```

-1. Kodu hücreyi; çalıştırdığınızda, bu hücresi grafik çizim üretir.
-Yoksa ilk çizim süre bakın (ve bunun yerine "640 x 480 1 eksenlerini şekil boyutu" konusuna bakın), hücre yeniden çalıştırın.
+1. Kod hücresi; çalıştırıldığında, bu hücre bir grafik çizimi üretir. Çizimi ilk kez görmüyorsanız (ve bunun yerine "şekil boyutu 640x480, 1 ekseniyle"), hücreyi yeniden çalıştırın.

     ```python
     import matplotlib.pyplot as plt